palomacardoso/palomacardoso/README.md

 🌱 I’m currently learning ReactJS.
 But to be honest, I have a Check-List lol

-💞️ I’m looking to collaborate on frontend projects for right now.
+💞️ I’m looking to collaborate on frontend projects for right now!

 You can find me on:
 📩  pallomacardoso64@gmail.com